aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

 [^7]: Site.js does not have LiveReload and does not automatically restart the server when dynamic routes change at the moment.
 When working with static content, this means that you have to manually refresh the browser and when working with dynamic content you have to manually restart the server whenever you make code changes.
 I realise this is less than ideal and both of these are high on [my list of issues](https://source.ind.ie/site.js/app/issues) to address.

 [^8]: The examples on this page are live and connect to the instance of the finished app I have running at https://ar.al/chat.
 Needless to say, this site is served by Site.js.

+[^9]: On Windows (because Windows), you have to add quotes around the `@hostname` option, so the command becomes `site "@hostname"`.
+Blame Bill Gates.

+[^10]: On Windows (because Windows), the sync function is not available as there’s currently no free and open rsync implementation that we can use like we can on Linux and macOS.